bab3l/go-netbox/docs/Cable.md

 ### NewCable

-`func NewCable(id int32, url string, displayUrl string, display string, created NullableTime, lastUpdated NullableTime, ) *Cable`
+`func NewCable(id int32, url string, display string, created NullableTime, lastUpdated NullableTime, ) *Cable`

 NewCable instantiates a new Cable object
 This constructor will assign default values to properties that have it defined,